vishalzambre/vishalzambre.github.io/_posts/2025-06-09-ruby-different-forms-of-respond_to.md

 comments: false
 ---

+# Different forms of respond_to? have different behaviors

 Ruby's `respond_to?` method is a powerful tool for checking whether an object can respond to a particular method call.
 However, many Ruby developers aren't aware that this method has different forms that exhibit different behaviors, particularly when it comes to method visibility.

 ## The Basic Form: `respond_to?(:method_name)`